 Sydney Dental Hospital (SDH) and Oral Health Services (OHS) provide public and oral health services to eligible PCC and CSHC holders.
 For more information, please contact the Central Oral Health Intake and Information Service (COHIIS) on (02) 9293 3333 or visit Oral Health.Back to top

-The NSW Government provides subsidised or concession travel to a wide range of people, including specific concessions and passes for War Widows/Widowers and former Defence members.
+The NSW Government provides subsidised or concession travel to a wide range of people, including veterans and war widow/ers.

 Ex-members of the Defence Force Pass

-Veterans who receive a disability pension and live permanently in NSW may be eligible for an Ex-members of the Defence Force pass.
-This pass is also available to certain Commonwealth and Allied Second World War veterans who live permanently in NSW.
+Veterans who receive a Disability Compensation Payment (DCP) under the Veterans’ Entitlements Act 1986 (VEA) and live permanently in NSW may be eligible for an Ex-members of the Defence Force pass.
+Veterans who have been assessed at 10 impairment points or more under the Military, Rehabilitation and Compensation Act 2004 (MRCA) may also be eligible.
+This pass is also available to certain Commonwealth and allied Second World War veterans who live permanently in NSW.
 The pass entitles the holder to free travel on public transport in NSW.